Fiqry919/expert-system---cosine-similarity/README.md

 ## About

-this is an expert system application to diagnose 'whatever you want' disease with 2 methods that can be used:
+this is an expert system application to diagnose disease with 2 methods that can be used:

 -   cosine similarity - [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
--   forward chaining
+-   forward chaining.

 before it can be used you are required to add disease data and symptom data, then you can create dummy data using a seeder.

 ## How to use?